Tax Guides

 2. Consider S-Corp Election

-If you’re a higher-earning freelancer, the S-Corp election can be powerful: you pay yourself a “reasonable salary” (subject to payroll taxes) and take the rest as distributions (not subject to self-employment tax).
-The distributions still qualify for the QBI deduction.
+Higher-earning freelancers may benefit from S-Corp election: paying themselves a "reasonable salary" (subject to payroll taxes) and taking the remainder as distributions (not subject to self-employment tax).
+Distributions qualify for the QBI deduction.
+At the 23% rate, such structures provide enhanced tax savings.

-If you’re near the SSTB phase-out thresholds, strategies like maximizing retirement contributions (SEP IRA, Solo 401(k)), timing income and expenses, and using the home office deduction can keep your taxable income below the phase-out range.
+Taxpayers near SSTB phase-out thresholds can employ strategies like maximizing retirement contributions (SEP IRA, Solo 401(k)), timing income and expenses, and using the home office deduction to remain below phase-out ranges.

 4. Separate Personal and Business Expenses

-Mixed personal and business expenses create complexity in QBI calculations and increase audit risk.
-Use a dedicated business bank account and expense tracking app to keep everything cleanly separated.
+Mixed expenses create QBI calculation complexity and increase audit risk.
+A dedicated business bank account and expense tracking maintain clean separation.

 5. Maximize Retirement Contributions

-Contributions to a SEP IRA (up to 25% of net self-employment income, max ~$70,000 in 2026) or Solo 401(k) reduce your taxable income, which can keep you below SSTB thresholds and increase your QBI deduction eligibility.
-Plus, the contributions themselves reduce your taxable income separately from QBI.
+SEP IRA contributions (up to 25% of net self-employment income, maximum ~$70,000 in 2026) or Solo 401(k) contributions reduce taxable income, potentially keeping filers below SSTB thresholds while increasing QBI eligibility.

 QBI Deduction vs. Other OBBBA Changes

-The key insight: taking legitimate business deductions is almost always better than protecting your QBI base.
-The math works out in your favor because the direct tax savings from deductions exceed the lost QBI benefit in nearly every scenario.
+Taking legitimate business deductions is almost always better than protecting your QBI base.
+Direct deduction tax savings typically exceed lost QBI benefits.

 Record-Keeping for the QBI Deduction